 GitHub Actions: The CI/CD Pipeline

 This is the workflow that ties everything together.
-On every push to master, it checks out the repo (including the PaperMod submodule), builds the site with Hugo, and deploys to Cloudflare.
+It runs on two triggers: every push to master, and on a daily schedule.
+On each run it checks out the repo (including the PaperMod submodule), builds the site with Hugo, and deploys to Cloudflare.

 name: Deploy to Cloudflare